lucideus-repo/cybergym/network/It's All there/README.md

-# Network Challange 2
+# Network Challenge 2

-In this challenge particaipants were suposed to analyse the packet and extract the zip file.
+In this challenge participants were supposed to analyze the packet and extract the zip file.